-White House Says Medicare Should Leverage Its Buying Power To Pull Down Drug Prices
+Medicare Should Leverage Buying Power To Pull Down Drug Prices, White House Says

 Health Inc.

-White House Says Medicare Should Leverage Its Buying Power To Pull Down Drug Prices
+Medicare Should Leverage Buying Power To Pull Down Drug Prices, White House Says

-Drug companies could be forgiven if they're confused about whether President Donald Trump thinks the government should get involved in negotiating the price of prescription drugs for Medicare patients.
+Drug companies could be forgiven if they're confused about whether President Trump thinks the government should get involved in negotiating the price of prescription drugs for Medicare patients.

-Just a few days before Trump was sworn in he said the pharmaceutical industry was "getting away with murder" in the way it prices medicine, and he promised to take the industry on.
+Just a few days before Trump was sworn in, he said the pharmaceutical industry was "getting away with murder" in the way it prices medicine, and he promised to take the industry on.
 It was a promise he'd made repeatedly on the campaign trail.

-"We're the largest buyer of drugs in the world and yet we don't bid properly," he said in a news conference in early January.
+"We're the largest buyer of drugs in the world and yet we don't bid properly," he said at a news conference in early January.
 "We're going to start bidding and we're going to save billions of dollars over a period of time."

 But last week, Trump appeared to walk that vow back when he met with the leaders of several giant pharmaceutical companies at the White House.